alized559/payment_gateway/README.md

 ## Database Specs & Integration

 We uses a relational database (Postgres).
-Everything related to our database is found inside the `database/` folder.
+Everything related to our database is found inside the [database](database) folder.

 ### Frontend Linting